BalaIBMRaptor/MQ-HA/instructions/multiInstance.md

    This show the sample application has successfully connected to Queue Manager and PUT messages.
 1. To verify the messages can be retrieved run the following:
    ```
-   amqsghac In mqnonpersistent
+   amqsghac In mqdemoha
    ```
    This should output the following:
    ```
-   C:\Users\CallumJackson>amqsghac In mqnonpersistent
+   C:\Users\CallumJackson>amqsghac In mqdemoha
    Sample AMQSGHAC start
    message <Message 1>
    message <Message 2>